tmcgrath/cassandra-ingest/README.md

 * Docker container with all of this and maybe even using DataStax

+* Use Oracle or some other source for both pipelines

 * Implement a Stream Processor.
 Example: 1 pipeline for batch and streaming cdc to Kafka and 1 pipeline from Kafka to Cassandra.

+* Others?